contiv/netplugin/README.md

 ###Trying it out

-The netplug produces two binaries, netplugin (a daemon) and a CLI to interface with it.
+The netplugin produces two binaries, a netplugin daemon and a netdcli tool to interact with it.

 ####Bring up the netplugin daemon